Chapter 102. Educational Programs

-(3) In accordance with the TEC, §7.0561(c), an open-enrollment charter school must have been awarded an exemplary rating as its most recent state academic accountability rating under §97.1001 of this title.
+(3) In accordance with the TEC, §7.0561(c), an open-enrollment charter school must have been awarded a distinction designation with its most recent state academic accountability rating under §97.1001 of this title.

 (4) A school district and an open-enrollment charter school must be in compliance with the TEA audit requirements determined under §109.41 of this title (relating to Financial Accountability System Resource Guide).

-(5) A school district and an open-enrollment charter school shall also meet other criteria determined by the commissioner and specified in the request for application (RFA).
+(5) A school district and an open-enrollment charter school must also meet other criteria determined by the commissioner and specified in the request for application (RFA).

 (1) An eligible school district must apply through the RFA process to be considered as a participant in the consortium.